-As of the date of this report, the Company does not have adequate resources to fund its operations through April 2023 without considering any potential future milestone payments that it may receive under any new collaborations that it may enter into in the future or any future capital raising transactions.
+As of the date of this report, the Company does not have adequate resources to fund its operations through April 2024 without considering any potential future milestone payments that it may receive under any new collaborations that it may enter into in the future or any future capital raising transactions.
+The Company will need to raise additional funding to complete the development of its products and commence the market launch, assuming regulatory approval is obtained.
+The Company does not know whether additional financing will be available when needed, whether it will be available on favorable terms, or if it will be available at all.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.